memmam/COVID-19-Tracker/README.md

 [DICTIONARY KEY FOR DESIRED COUNTRY]
 [OUTPUT NAME FOR COUNTRY]
 [MAXIMUM NUMBER OF DAYS TO CLIP OFF OF GRAPH]

-0
+[FILTER LIST] (comma-separated keylist, for use if a 'country' is made up of multiple countries) 0
 0
 0